Mountain yellow-legged frog: Chytridiomycosis

 This species is one of many amphibians affected by the fungal disease chytridiomycosis.
 Ample research has explored the biology of the fungus and how to prevent related amphibian declines.
 The fungus attacks keratinized areas of a frog's body.
 Tadpoles are not severely affected because only their jaw sheaths and tooth rows are heavily keratinized.
 Infection in a tadpole can be identified by changes in the pigmentation of these parts.
 Adults have keratin-rich skin and suffer worse infections.

 In studies, healthy adult frogs exposed to infected frogs for at least two weeks developed the disease.
 Transmission takes longer in tadpoles, generally over seven weeks.
 Frogs may be predisposed to infection if their immune systems are weakened by other factors, such as pesticide.
 Studies indicate that R. muscosa is naturally more susceptible to the chytrid fungus than many other frogs.

+However, a recent study found that some populations of mountain yellow-legged frogs are resistant to chytrid fungus.
+In August 2005, researchers swabbed the skin of two groups of frogs from lakes in California that were experiencing outbreaks of chytridiomycosis.
+The microbes from the swabs were cultured and exposed to chytrid fungus.
+The researchers saw that the microbes from the frogs’ skin had anti-fungal properties and inhibited the growth of chytrid fungus.

+In another study, one of the anti-fungal microbes was identified as Janthinobacterium lividum.
+To test its effectiveness against chytrid fungus, three groups of frogs were treated with solutions containing either chytrid fungus, J. lividum, or both the fungus and anti-fungal microbe.
+The frogs treated with J. lividum survived exposure to the fungus.
+Researchers found that the microbe makes a secondary metabolite called violacein that is the source of its anti-fungal properties.